ibm-bluemix-mobile-services/bmd-content-four/tile.md

 # Mobile App with Backend Services

-Quickly build a mobile app that connects directly to backend services for authentication, push notifications, analytics, serverless actions, Watson, and more.
+Quickly build a mobile app that connects directly to backend services for authentication, push notifications, analytics, Watson, and more.